Copycat Nosebleed Nougat | Harry Potter Inspired Recipes

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-Thoughout the books, Fred and George Weasley are known for their pranks and creative hijinks around Hogwarts.
-One such concoction was the Skiving Snackbox, which contained a variety of treats that would give the consumer a mild ailment – something to get the student out of class, after which they could eat the second half of the treat and cure themselves.
+Throughout the books, Fred and George Weasley are known for their pranks and hijinks around Hogwarts.
+One of their most notorious creations was the Skiving Snackbox, a clever collection of treats that caused mild ailments—just enough to get the consumer out of class.
+Of course, they could then eat the second half of the treat to cure themselves.

-The most popular of these candies (after being throughly tested on unsuspecting first years) went on to be sold in the Weasley twin’s joke shop on Diagon Alley.
+The most popular of these candies (after being thoroughly tested on unsuspecting first years) went on to be sold in the Weasley twins’ joke shop on Diagon Alley.

-Skiving Snackboxes can actually be found at the real life Wizarding World at Universal Studios in Oraldno, Florida!
-I just so happened to go there a few years ago and saved a few of the candies from my Skiving Snackbox to recreate for Muggles at home!
+You can actually find Skiving Snackboxes at the real-life Wizarding World at Universal Studios in Orlando, Florida!
+I visited a few years ago and saved some of the candies from my own Skiving Snackbox to recreate for Muggles at home.

-In these real life boxes you can find the Muggle equivalents of fever fudge, fainting fancies and puking pastilles.
-They also have tons of other ficitional treats like U-No-Poo, Exploding Bonbons and Jelly Slugs – all based on treats found in the books and movies!
+In these real-life boxes, you can find the Muggle equivalents of Fever Fudge, Fainting Fancies, and Puking Pastilles.
+They also have tons of other fictional treats like U-No-Poo, Exploding Bonbons, and Jelly Slugs—all based on treats from the books and movies!

-For this magical recreation, I will be focusing on nosebleed nougats.
+For this magical recreation, I’ll be focusing on Nosebleed Nougats.

-The Muggle-friendly version of nosebleed nougats are actually quite delicious.
-Soft and chewy bars of marshmallow are coated in milk chocolate and topped with sugar pearls and pistacchios.
+The Muggle-friendly version of Nosebleed Nougats is actually quite tasty.
+Soft, chewy marshmallow bars are coated in milk chocolate and topped with sugar pearls and pistachios.

 Here’s what you need to make your very own (Muggle-safe) nosebleed nougats – with homemade marshmallow filling!